nvim-lualine/lualine.nvim/README.md

 #### Custom extensions

 You can define your own extensions.
-If you think an extension might be useful for others, then please submit a PR.
+If you believe an extension may be useful to others, then please submit a PR.

 ```lua
 local my_extension = { sections = { lualine_a = {'mode'} }, filetypes = {'lua'} }